Olusegun Bolanle Gbeleyi: Political Accomplishments

 Constituency under the platform of the Alliance for Democracy (AD) into the Ogun State House of Assembly.
 He was subsequently elected by his colleagues as the Deputy Speaker and served meritoriously to the end of his 4-year tenure (1999 to 2003).

 Whilst in the House of Assembly, he was twice an official delegate to the 46th Commonwealth Parliamentary Association (CPA) Conference in the UK in 2000 and also at the 48th CPA Conference in Namibia in 2002.
 At his first appearance at the 46th CPA Conference in London in year 2000, Gbeleyi presented a paper on “Debts Cancellation as a tool for Sustaining Democracy in the Developing Nations,” and moved the motion which was unanimously carried for the debts relief for Nigeria and it was fully implemented during President Olusegun Obasanjo's two terms in office as the Executive President of Nigeria.

 He played a prominent role in the creation of additional Local Government Areas which was successfully carried out under Chief Olusegun Osoba, CON.
 Gbeleyi was also a proponent of the restoration of the 52 Local Government Areas and OBG was delighted when the law was amended to pave the way for additional 37 LCDAs and elections conducted by the immediate past Governor, Senator Ibikunle Amosun, CON, FCA for the 57 LGA/LCDA which has brought government nearer to the people.

 In 2007, he contested for the Ogun West Senatorial seat on the platform of Action Congress (AC) and lost.

 In 2019, he contested for the Ogun West Senatorial seat on the platform of Allied Peoples’ Movement (APM) and lost.

 From 2016 – 2018, he served as the Consultant on Power to Senator Ibikunle Amosun, CON, FCA.
 He and his other colleagues on the Energy and Power team supervised the successful implementation of an Independent Power Project (IPP), Lisabi Power that now supplies power to all government facilities in Abeokuta, including streetlights, and private offtakers.
 They also left behind ongoing 12 similar IPPs across the State, including Ipokia, Ota and Agbara.
 He also supervised the new Transmission power-lines projects of 203 km in Ogun State by the Transmission Commission of Nigeria (TCN).
 He resigned to contest for the Ogun West Senatorial Seat at the 2019 general elections.

 He was a foundation member of the All Progressives Congress, (APC).
-Following the crisis of the APC primaries, he picked another platform to contest the 2019 general election and has since returned back home into the APC fold.
+Following the crisis of the APC primaries, he picked another platform to contest the 2019 general election and has since returned home into the APC fold.